-How to properly use storage cabinets for flammable and combustible liquids in industrial facilities.
+How to properly use flammable liquids storage cabinets in industrial facilities to store flammable and combustible liquids.

 BY SIMON FRIDLYAND

 Flammable and combustible liquids are widely used by maintenance people in their daily work.
-The storage, dispensing and usage of such liquids are regulated by fire codes as well as occupational health and safety laws.
+The flammable liquids storage, dispensing and usage are regulated by fire codes as well as occupational health and safety laws.
 The regulations allow the storage of flammable/combustible liquids in plants in the following areas:

 * Specially designed storage rooms, in closed containers only, where dispensing is not allowed.